yifanyou/antd-admin/README.md

 ## Antd Admin
 It's a Bashboard built by Antd.

+In this project， use some custom apis from backend of mine - -!

 ### Getting Started

 Just clone the repo and install the necessary node modules: